The most beautiful lakes in Switzerland!

 18 of the most beautiful lakes in Switzerland!

 Blausee in Berner Oberland is a small lake of an incredible blue color!
-The water is transparent, and you can take a short boat ride on a glass bottom boat to have a look at what’s underneath.
-Blausee has a very romantic setting, both for the scenery, as for the legend of the lake.
+The water is transparent.
+You can take a short boat ride on a glass bottom boat to have a look at what’s underneath.
+The lake has a very romantic setting, both for the scenery, as for the legend of the lake.
 The legend is about a girl who lost her loved one and cried so much that her tears filled the lake.
 You can see a statue of this girl on the bottom of the lake.
 You will reach Blausee by a short stroll through a forest.
-The lake is beautiful in all seasons, but we particularly liked to visit in autumn because of the colors of the trees and the reflection in the lake.
-Nowadays, there is an organic trout farm, and you will see many trout swimming in Blausee.
+The lake is beautiful in all seasons, but we particularly liked to visit in autumn because of the colors of the trees around it.
+Nowadays, there is an organic trout farm, and you will see many trout swimming in the lake.

-Where Oeschinensee was still a hidden gem a few years ago, its beauty as seen from the Panorama hike is now starting to get a certain fame!
-In winter Oeschinensee is one of the most scenic lakes for ice-skating, and in summer it is a beautiful place for hiking, or for grilling and chilling on the lake side.
+Oeschinensee is for sure one of the most beautiful lakes in Switzerland.
+Where it was still a hidden gem a few years ago, its beauty as seen from the Panorama hike is now starting to get a certain fame!
+In winter the lake is one of the most scenic lakes for ice-skating.
+In summer it is a beautiful place for hiking, or for grilling and chilling on the lake side.
 We loved the Panorama hike around the lake, even though the path is sometimes narrow and steep.
 The views from this hike are views we will never forget!
-You can access Oeschinensee by the cable car from Kandersteg.
+You can access this beautiful mountain lake by the cable car from Kandersteg.

 To read all about Oeschinensee and Blausee, check out our article on the Kander Valley: https://letsexplore.ch/2018/10/22/the-kander-valley-in-bernese-oberland/